ImpulseAdventure/GUIslice-Builder/README.md

 ## Release History

+### Bug Fixes 0.17.b24
+- Issue `233` Using TFT_eSPI with gfx freefonts created include 'NULLFreeSans12pt7b.h'
+- Bug Fix Now the Builder tests that your enums start with a capital letter A to Z to fix compile time issues.

 ### Enhancement for 0.17.b23

 Removed edit->options tabs for Box, Text, and TextButton since now you should edit theme inside GUIsliceBuilder/templates